 Another common reason that people quit the practice of law that makes my heart sink is not being able to find a job.
 It is not easy for many attorneys to find jobs and it all depends on what you do and where you are.

-- It is extremely hard to get a position in New York City unless you have very good qualifications.
+- It is extremely hard to get a position in New York City unless you have extremely good qualifications.

 - It is difficult to get a job in certain markets if you are in a slow practice area.

-I see people leave the practice of law all the time who concluded it was too hard to find a job, but who did very little in their searches.
+I see people who leave the practice of law all the time, who concluded it was too hard to find a job, but who did very little in their searches.
 I am passionate about what I do and follow up with everyone I ever worked with to see what he or she is doing.
-Some attorneys get frustrated and leave the practice of law after only applying (unsuccessfully) to just a few law firms.
-When you are looking for a legal job, nothing is more important than going "all out" to find one however you can.
+Some attorneys get frustrated and leave the practice of law after only applying (unsuccessfully) to just a few firms.
+When you are looking for a legal job, nothing is more important than going "all-out" to find one however you can.

 See Why an Attorney Should Never Give Up after Being Rejected from a Few (or Many) Law Firms for more information.

-"Yes, I've never been happier.
-I'm also going to be making almost twice that this year because I love what I am doing and can bring in clients as well.
+"Yes, I have never been happier.
+I am also going to be making almost twice this year because I love what I am doing and can bring in clients as well.
 I get to meet people all day and I love the drama involved in all of this."